aci-ref/facilitation_best_practices/activities/05-assistance.md

 as not to overwhelm researchers with the number of choices and so that the options are clear to researchers.

-> ### Email and email-based ticket systems
+<h3>Email and email-based ticket systems</h3>

->In comparison to other assistance routes, email is often best for
->addressing issues that can be easily understood and whose solutions can
->be readily communicated without the need for significant back-and-forth
->conversation.
-Email contact is also the most common gateway to other
->assistance routes, especially when contact is initiated by the
->Facilitator.
-Finally, email follow-ups can and should be used after
->providing assistance to a researcher via one of the *other* assistance
->routes, in order to recap the conversation and to document specific
->details that the researcher may not have recorded or remembered.
+In comparison to other assistance routes, email is often best for addressing issues that can be easily understood and whose solutions can be readily communicated without the need for significant back-and-forth conversation.
+Email contact is also the most common gateway to other assistance routes, especially when contact is initiated by the Facilitator.
+Finally, email follow-ups can and should be used after providing assistance to a researcher via one of the *other* assistance routes, in order to recap the conversation and to document specific details that the researcher may not have recorded or remembered.

-> Many ACI organizations leverage an email-based ticket or other issue tracking system for managing and responding to user support requests.
+Many ACI organizations leverage an email-based ticket or other issue tracking system for managing and responding to user support requests.
 This approach typically provides a convenient, single point of access for email-based support requests from users, allow a consolidated view